martpie/react-simple-input/README.md

 # react-simple-input
 A simple text input for React

+**⚠️ Warning:** This package was built at a time where React was not as popular as it is today.
+I am deprecating as most of what this package offer is easily re-doable in a serious codebase.

 ### Description

 react-simple-input is a small text input component with some utilities, like a timeOut before onChange is triggered, a clear button...
 If there is any feature you want, please open an issue.